 While upgrading an overhead lighting system, it’s wise to upgrade the workstation as well.
 Consider hanging a chain from the ceiling to lower a fixture or attaching an LED light below a cabinet—essentially, establish direct task lighting.
 There are plenty of great options, and systems can combine to create ideal conditions.
 While a general overhead fixture is fine, adding an illuminated, positionable arm (like those used by fly-tying fishermen) can make it easier to see small parts.

 For those who prefer to replace incandescent bulbs with screw-in LED units, choose some with multipositional wings.
-These fixtures can make a huge difference in garage lighting effectiveness.
+These fixtures can make a huge difference in the effectiveness of garage lighting.
 When an area isn’t receiving enough light, simply position a wing in that direction to improve illumination.
 Since LEDs don’t get nearly as hot as incandescent or fluorescent bulbs, they’re often cool enough to touch bare-handed.
 This also keeps LEDs running as efficiently as possible.

 Our Top Picks